mnemnion/JLpeg.jl/Plans.md

 groupbuffer)`.
 That's gotta be cheaper than backtracking, especially with some of the bad patterns which this memorizes against, valid Lua Lvalue chains being the example which first got me thinking about this algorithm.

+Or even better: we simply create the captures on their own Vector, then slice it up at the end.
+We end up with one stack of data, and another stack of Tuples with index references into the data and what to do with it.
+For fake groups the answer is nothing.
+No extra group stack either, we push open captures as a tuple of the capture and its index into the group vector, and when we get a fake close, we can O(1) replace it with `missing`, since `nothing` means we do nothing for that capture (it's a bare capture).
+I think that's actually optimal even without the optimization, because we don't do all that stack manipulation to keep the groups lined up, it's two passes, one to create captures and the second to package them up.

 Cheap to code, too.
 A WinCommit points the Choice at a new label, we just make that location our special CloseCapture (a `LidCaptureInst`, let's say).
 It has its own